jbernhard-nw/bootstrap_experiment_repo/README.md

 odds_result_2 = [0.3, 0.1, 0.1, 0.1, 0.2, 0.2]
 ```

 Here you can simulate data associated with different prices by changing `product_prices` or with the odds of those prices occurring in the dataframe by updating either `odds_result_1` or `odds_result_2`.

+You can find the [Medium post associated with this repository here](https://medium.com/@josh_2774/experimental-design-bootstrapping-5b56fc7a10f1).